Meteomatics: Meteodrones

 Meteomatics started developing Meteodrones, which are weather drones, in 2013.
-Meteodrones are small flying weather stations capable of gathering pressure, temperature, humidity, wind direction, and wind speed in the lower 6km of the atmosphere.
+Meteodrones are small flying weather stations capable of gathering pressure, temperature, humidity, wind direction, and wind speed in the lower 6 km of the atmosphere.
 Whilst remotely sensed data from satellites, radar and ceilometers are available for this altitude range, in situ observations are considered the most reliable by meteorologists.
 Operational challenges associated with aircraft missions (which are expensive and hence sporadic) and radiosondes (which cannot be controlled during flight) leave an in situ observational gap to be filled.

 Meteodrones measure vertical profiles at a single location, collecting temperature, humidity, barometric pressure, and wind data.
 Heated rotor systems prevent propeller icing, which allows equipped drones to fly through fog, clouds, and rain.
 The drone flights can be carried out manually or autonomously from a container equipped with recharging capabilities.

 Campaigns in association with the Federal Office for Meteorology and Climatology (MeteoSwiss) have demonstrated the feasibility of assimilating drone measurement data into a regional weather model.

 In 2015, the Swiss Federal Office of Civil Aviation granted Meteomatics permission to fly Meteodrones within clouds and fog, to operate beyond visual line of sight, and to fly up to 6 km above ground level.